fabferri/az-pattern/aks/aks-1st-hand-on/Readme.md

 - handles scalability,
 - takes care of updates to the pods.

 A Deployment describes a desired state.
-All these activities can be configured through fields in the Deployment YAML.
+All these activities can be configured through fields in the Deployment YAML. <br>

-<br> <br>

 **The following setup has been verified in Windows host with Azure CLI locally installed.**